nmcguinness/L8---OOP---Module-Content/notes/topics/t17_unit_testing/t17_unit_testing_notes.md

   - t15 — Networking (ClientHandler, ServerResponse<T>, ClientRequest)
 ---

-# Unit Testing — What Good Tests Look Like and How GCA2 Needs to Be Tested
+# Unit Testing — What Good Tests Look Like

 > **Prerequisites:**
 > - You have a working JDBC DAO layer (t12)